 Conventional dentures are removable and affordable solutions to replace missing teeth.
 The acrylic denture helps restore aesthetics and function, allowing people to eat comfortably.
 A complete traditional denture fits over the bony ridge and loosens over time because of bone resorption.

 On the other hand, an overdenture remains permanently in the mouth without dislodging easily.
-As a result, overdentures are stable and give patients the confidence and comfort they need than conventional dentures.
+As a result, overdentures are stable and give patients the confidence and comfort they need with conventional dentures.
 Overdentures are expensive but are an excellent lifelong investment for your oral and overall health.

 Overdentures help retain patient’s jawbone by strengthening it, providing them a youthful appearance than traditional dentures.
 Best of all, overdentures encourage bone regeneration instead of deterioration.